Test Complete

 • Burns

-• Without other trauma mechanism: triage to burn facility
+• Without other trauma mechanisms: triage to burn facility

 • With trauma mechanism: triage to trauma center